fehlhabers/teashaped.dev/content/blog/local-testing/post.md

 I just recently wrote a blog post about [Managed services](../managed-services/post) where some side effects of managed services where discussed.
 When using managed services, open api:s should also be used - for the reason of local testing.
 If using proprietary api:s, there will always be a tax to the local testing experience.
-But you could get away from this altogether by using
+But you could get away from this altogether by using open api:s and even better - to deploy your services